arogozhnikov/demuxalot/README.md

 - much better handling of multiple reads coming from the same UMI
   - `scrnaseq_demux` can efficiently combine information
-  - this comes at the cost of higher memory consumption
+  - this comes at the cost of significantly higher memory consumption
 - default settings are CellRanger-specific.
 Cellranger's and STAR's flags in BAM break common conventions,
-  - but you can still efficiently use those, you just need to provide alternative filtering
+  - but you can still efficiently use those, you just need to provide alternative filtering callbacks
 - ability to refine genotypes. without failing
   - Vireo is a tool that was created with similar purposes.
 But it either diverges or does not learn better genotypes
-- optimized variant calling (compared to CellSNP).
-It also wins demuxlet due to multiprocessing
+- optimized variant calling (compared to `CellSNP`).
+It also wins `demuxlet` due to multiprocessing
-- this is not a command-line tool.
+- this is not a command-line tool!
   - You will write python code, this gives you full control and flexibility of demultiplexing.

 ## Installation